|

 vegetables, definitely not

-to the cat to drink.
+to your cat to drink.
+Some people freeze it in cubes.

 When buying chicken to make the